abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/gardener/baseline.md

 - Exec shows nginx version (e.g., `nginx version: nginx/1.25.3`).

 ### Delete Test Resources
-Remove test pods and services after validating functionality.
+Once testing is complete, temporary resources should be removed.
+- Deletes nginx and curl pods
+- Deletes the service
+-
 ``` console
 kubectl delete pod test-nginx curl
 kubectl delete svc test-nginx-svc
 ```
-Deletes the nginx and curl pods along with the service.
+Confirms cleanup works and keeps the cluster clean.

 You should see an output similar to: